motibytes/The-Gospel-of-Love-2/TheGospelofLove2.md

 The love shared in family and friendship in the author's opinion is also not the true love that breaks the sleeping spell.

-The elusive true love's kiss, in the author's experience, is the act of loving kindness that has no deeper motivation or agenda behind it, it is not dependent even on if the subject is one the giver fancies or not.
+The elusive true love's kiss, in the author's experience, is the act of loving kindness that has no deeper motivation or agenda behind it, it is not dependent even on whether the subject is one that the giver fancies or not.
 That is, the act has nothing to do with the subject's person or the giver's person, it is an act of true love for it is an act to Love, for Love.
 Blessed are we when we receive a love from another when our person seemingly had no qualification to deserve it!

 The author usually uses this example at this time to express the kind of love being discussed.
 The author's perspective is that if the "given" recognizes the act, then the vision of both parties is opened and they are both able to experience the force that is there and not dependent on either of them, from an artistic viewpoint, the eyes of one has seen the eyes of the other and this has caused a portal to become opened.
 Beauty is in the eye of the beholder, the eye must be opened to this beauty.

-The giver may have already been able to 'see' love at the time of the act or not, it does not matter, it is the choices that cause this event, not the current 'wakefulness' of the giver.

-This is not to say that the way of love is to go do selfless acts for others, even if that were true.
-This is only to provide context to the force being discussed, this example is used because the reader usually has encountered an experience that closely matches the above encounter in their lifetime.

 The model painted here is actually that we would all be experiencing this force at all times if we were not casting our own veil of ignorance over ourselves in order to defend ourselves from the threat of pain, that it is we who choose to believe we are alone in order to not risk the vulnerability of getting hurt in connection by a temporary rejection of other.

 The concept, "there is no power to hurt" means that the real you cannot be rejected nor hurt, that when someone hurts you, so to say you are bearing witness to two characters that cannot currently see that they are not what they imagine themselves to be.
 This would mean that the actual place you reside in is within the place of this force being discussed.
 While this goes beyond the scope of this introduction it adds to the model.

-In summary, this force can only be experienced and is easily seen when an act is demonstrated that shows the receiver that another being sees their humanity and cares for them, this seems to be an act that looks past the fictional self the receiver believed they were, and allows them to see that the target of the gift is their underlying being, the human worthy of love in their very existence, that is to say, the being that has fundamental human rights and value.
+This force can only be experienced and is easily seen when an act is demonstrated that shows the receiver that another being sees their humanity and cares for them, this seems to be an act that looks past the fictional self the receiver believed they were, and allows them to see that the target of the gift is their underlying being, the human worthy of love in their very existence, that is to say, the being that has fundamental human rights and value.

+The giver usually requires one to gift them Love first before being able to give Love.
+This is aligned with the concept, 'The only way to repay one who gives you Love is to give Love to who does not yet have it.'

 # Love's Blessing